malmgrenola/square-circles/README.md

 2. As an customer, I want to be able to view the totals of my purchases at anytime so that I can spend a little more without over budget.
 3. As a site user, I want to come in direct contact so I can ask any questions.
 4. As a site user, I want to see how the facilities looks, so I can decide if it is what Im looking to purchase.
+5. As a site user, I want to get in contact with site owners, so I can get help if needed.

 #### Registration and user accounts goals